raganwald-deprecated/homoiconic/2008-12-1/keep_your_privates_to_yourself.md

 	  => NameError: undefined local variable or method ‘fu’ for #<Acronym:0x20d64>

 If `fu` was not already bound to a local variable, it ceases to exist after the module definition is complete.
 Even if it was, `#arnie_sez` is defined using the `def` keyword, and the body of a method defined with `def` cannot access local variables from the environment of the class' definition.
 (If you try really hard, you can take advantage of a known problem that is fixed in Ruby 1.9 to break this in Ruby 1.8, but that is not a fatal flaw).

-Some Sugar
----

-If you find `include(Module.new do...end)` looks awkward, we can fix that:

-	class Module

-	  def anonymous_module(&block)
-	    self.send :include, Module.new(&block)
-	  end

-	end

-	class Acronym

-	  anonymous_module do

-	    def fubar
-	      'fubar'
-	    end

-	    def snafu
-	      'snafu'
-	    end

-	  end

-	end

 Another use for closures in an anonymous module
 ---